varrockbank/yew/README.md

 Behavior beyond these limits are at the discretion of implementation.

-#### § alpha.6 Scratchpad
+#### § alpha.6 `fridgenote.md`

-A special `scratchpad.md` can exist at the root directory.

-In a multi-user Yew repo, the scratchpad can be used to leave notes behind for other developers like a sticky note on the refrigerator.
+In a multi-user setting, `fridgenote.md` can be used to leave notes behind for other developers like a sticky note on the refrigerator.

-It is recommended to `gitignore` the scratchpad.md file.

-Yew implementations should complain when the scratchpad is stale for too long.
+#### § alpha.7 Journal

+A `journal` directory is a space for distilled and collected thoughts.
+This does not preclude drafts.
+In fact, the `journal` space is where `drafts` and `finalized` documents are authored being published.

+Users can use arbitrary directories and documents.

+#### alpha.7.1 `scratchpad.md`, `clipboard.md`

+It is recommended that `journal/scratchpad.md` be reserved to jot down ideas.
+As such, it is recommended that this file is `gitignore`d.

+`journal/clipboard.md` is the same idea but for copy and pastes.